garland-culbreth/pymdea/README.md

 ## Installation and use

 You'll need an up to date Python installation, e.g., through [uv](https://docs.astral.sh/uv/#python-management).
+Once you have one, clone this repository to a location on your file system where you can work with the files.

 ## Build with